The Church of Jesus Christ of Latter-day Saints in New Caledonia: Missions

 In June 1975, the New Caledonia and the Noumea Branch were transferred to the Fiji Suva Mission.
 On July 1, 2012, the Vanuatu Port Vila Mission which encompasses New Caledonia, Vanuatu, and The Solomon Islands was organized.

 Temples

 As of February 2023, New Caledonia was located in the Hamilton New Zealand Temple District.
 It is anticipated it will be located in the Port Vila Vanuatu Temple District once it's completed.
+On April 6, 2025, church president Russell M Nelson announced the Nouméa New Caledonia Temple.